eliagrady/boily/README.md

 * `npm run package:dev` - Automaticly upgrade all devDependencies and update package.json
 * `npm run package:prod` - Automaticly upgrade all dependencies and update package.json
 * `npm run browser` - runs browser unit tests in the browser.
 All of your unit tests get bundled automatically.
+* `npm run commit` - commit latest changes to the Master branch on Github.

 ## Testing environment